 Health Care, Support and Counseling

-What should my child do if he/she feels sick?
+What should my child do if they feel sick?

 Any time a student does not feel well, he or she should speak with the house head, a house parent or a teacher who will refer the student to the Health Center.
 During the academic day, students should go directly to the Health Center.
 Giving full information (on the School health forms) about your child’s health status (medical and psychological) is important, because it helps Health Center staff make better decisions about responding to a child’s illness or symptoms.